etingof/pysmi/docs/source/pysmi-documentation.rst

   compiler will call its *writer* component to store all transformed MIB modules.

-The locaiton of ASN.1 MIB modules and flavor of their syntax, as well as desired transformation format, is determined by respective components chosen and configured to compiler.
+The location of ASN.1 MIB modules and flavor of their syntax, as well as desired transformation format, is determined by respective components chosen and configured to compiler.